HariSekhon/Spotify-Playlists/README.md

 Spotify URI format playlists are under the `spotify/` directory for easy backup / restore, analysis or copying to new playlists.

-You can also migrate these playlists to any other music service of your choice using [Soundiiz](https://soundiiz.com/).
+You can also migrate these playlists to any other music service of your choice using [Soundiiz](https://soundiiz.com/), although that requires a paid plan.

+(I'd just write the code to push them to another music service if I wanted to, although if you were only doing a one time migration, paying for a month would be the most time-cost effective way to go).

 Hari Sekhon